Chasemako0/Form-UI/README.md

 # Form-UI
-A Proficient demo form that allows registration,updating,viewing of users login.Can be used for an admin dashboard.Since its
+A fully functional demo form enabling user registration, updates, and login viewing, ideal for integration into an admin dashboard.

-SQL to initiate db
+SQL code to initiate db

 CREATE DATABASE userdata;